reizzao/BC_Music/Vocal/Voz.WCurso.md

   Conducao_Normal : Som : Medio

   Movimentar_Notas : Faça as notas na PAPADA , imagine ela como as notas do piano ou violão.
-Obs: a 1° nota é sempre a mais forte, inicie do início perto do gogó pra frente.
+Obs: a 1° nota é sempre a mais forte, inicie do início perto do gogó pra frente termine na direção do Queixo.

 ===